adambard/learnxinyminutes-docs/raku.html.markdown

     yet introduced), literals, characters classes and quantifiers.

-    * The "procedural part" includes everything else: back-references, code assertions, and other things that can't traditionnaly be represented by normal regexps.
+    * The "procedural part" includes everything else: back-references, code assertions, and other things that can't traditionally be represented by normal regexps.

 Then, all the alternatives are tried at once, and the longest wins.